Kahzn/MUVRTK/MUVRTK/Assets/MUVRTK/Readme.txt

 Setup:
 1. Sign up or Login at PhotonEngine for free to get your AppId (necessary for setting up online games): https://www.photonengine.com/
-2. Enter your AppId into the field of the PUN Setup Wizard (in Unity: Window -> Photon Unity Networking -> PUN Wizard)
+2. Enter your AppId into the field of the PUN Setup Wizard (in Unity: Window -> Photon Unity Networking -> PUN Wizard).
 3. Open MUVRTK -> Examples -> "01 - Lobby" for some example implementations of MUVRTK
 4. If your game shall not have a Lobby, you can check out the Common Room Scene straight away.